This page is a placeholder. We're working on an app market with self-service uploads, categories, searchability, and prettier design. :)

 A "kanban" board similar to Trello that let you organize things in cards, and cards in lists.
 It supports most features you can expect (labels, comments, markdown formatting...) and is built on Meteor.

 Let's Chat is an open source self hosted chat app.
 It's similar to IRC chat rooms, except it is fully self contained (the app is both client and server) and has a simple web interface.
-(As with any Sandstorm app, to invite other people into your chat, copy the URL from the browser's address bar and send it to them.)
+(As with any Sandstorm app, use the Share button to invite other people into your chat.)

 Paperwork is an open source self hosted note-taking & archiving app -- an alternative to Evernote.